Hand Hygiene Compliance

 - After contact with patient secretions or excretions

 - After touching surfaces in patient’s immediate environment

 - Before/after any procedure on patients

 We have specially trained people who secretly watch our staff throughout the hospital to make sure they clean their hands when they should.
 We watch all types of health care workers – doctors, nurses and respiratory care staff, just to name a few.
 Each month the specially-trained hand hygiene watchers observe a specific number of health care providers.
 We then divide the number of times hand hygiene was done correctly by the total number of opportunities.
 This gives us the percent compliance.

-Le Bonheur Children’s current hand hygiene compliance is 96 percent.
+Le Bonheur Children’s current hand hygiene compliance is shown below.

 What we are doing to improve hand hygiene compliance